kataras/iris/README.md

 ## Todo
 - [ ] Never stop writing the docs.
 - [x] Create examples in this repository.
+- [ ] Convert useful middlewares out there into Iris middlewares, or contact with their authors to do so.
+- [ ] Create an easy websocket api also.
 - [ ] Create a mechanism that scan for Typescript files, combile them on startup and serve them.
-- [ ] Convert useful middlewares out there into Iris middlewares, or contact with their authors to do so.

 ## Licence

 This project is licensed under the MIT license.